What is Remote Patient Monitoring?

 Remote monitoring of physiologic parameter(s) (eg, weight, blood pressure, pulse oximetry, respiratory flow rate), initial; device(s) supply with daily recording(s) or programmed alert(s) transmission, each 30 days

-99454 can be billed monthly, but only once per patient, per month, regardless of how many devices the patient has.
-CPT Code 99454 comes with a unique set of rules and qualifications broken down here in this comprehensive guide.
+99454 can be billed monthly, but only once per patient, per month, no matter how many devices the patient is supplied with.

-How does Ava contribute to CPT Code 99454?
+How does Esper contribute to CPT Code 99454?

-Ava, 100Plus’s AI enabled virtual medical assistant, programatically transmits alerts to the patient when they need to take a reading.
+Esper, 100Plus’s AI enabled virtual medical assistant, programmatically transmits alerts to patients to remind them to take a reading.

 What services are required for CPT Code 99454?